ankane/distribute_reads/README.md

 ### Replica Lag

-Raise an error when replica lag is too high - *PostgreSQL only*
+Raise an error when replica lag is too high

 ```ruby
 distribute_reads(max_lag: 3) do